chaudhary-nikhil/E22_Senior_Design/README.md

 - Navigate to: http://localhost:8016
 - Click "Start Logging" to begin session
 - Swim with ESP32 attached
-- Click "Stop Logging" to save session
+- Click "Stop Logging" to save session to `dashboard/sessions/`
 - Load saved session and click "Play" for visualization

 ## Features